 After completing an MSci in Physics and Electronics at St Andrews University, I then moved into industry via an MoD graduate programme, so chose to work towards Chartered Engineer status rather than pursuing a PhD.
 I gained a broad range of experience in industries as diverse as defence, telecommunications and medical, and became a Chartered Engineer through the IET.

-Over the last 12 years I have built up a portfolio career with the OU, before taking a staff tutor role in 2014.
-Over that time I have taught a range of modules, mostly in the area of first year science and engineering, or career development for engineers.
-Alongside the teaching, I have undertaken a wide range of day contracts and consultancies for the OU, mostly in the areas of Science and Engineering.
+From 2002 I built up a portfolio career with the OU, before taking on a staff tutor role in 2014.
+Over that time I taught a range of modules in the area of science and engineering, including skill and career development for engineers.
+Alongside the teaching, I undertook a range of consultancies for the OU, focusing on student support and skills development, including maths for Science/Engineering.
 I currently act as Lead Staff Tutor in the School of Physical Sciences, but still tutor on two Engineering modules, T176 and T276.

 I was involved in an eSTEeM project which looked at sonification of depictions of numerical data to help blind and partially sighted students.
 The aim was to evaluate an alternative way of getting across the ‘shape’ of a graph that did not involve a subjective written/verbal description.
 The results were presented in a session at the eSTEeM conference in 2015, and the final report can be found online